ha5dzs/nyuad-aprs-server/README.md

 #### Database

 Set up the database (connect to database using: `sudo -u postgres psql`).
 If you choose to replace "database_user" and "database_password", then update `trackdirect.ini` as well.

+**OPTIONAL:**
+If you need to configure postgres and relocate the data directory somewhere else, edit its config file in `/etc/postgresql/14/main/postgresql.conf`, and at the new path, initialise the directory structure: `sudo -u postgres /usr/lib/postgresql/14/bin/initdb <path_to_wherever_you_want_your_data>`

 **Note** that some server scripts have this username and password saved as well, edit them if you change this